roger-sierra/Zillow-Scraper-Google-Form-Automation/README.md

   The script will:

-  ..*Open Google Chrome.
+  - Open Google Chrome.
-  ..*Navigate to the Zillow clone website.
+  - Navigate to the Zillow clone website.
-  ..*Scrape the rental data.
+  - Scrape the rental data.
-  ..*Automatically fill out the Google Form with the scraped data.
+  - Automatically fill out the Google Form with the scraped data.